Azure/PyRIT/doc/code/executor/0_executor.md

 Benchmarks evaluate model performance and safety.
 Examples include:

-- **Question Answering Benchmark**: This benchmark strategy evaluates target models on multiple choice questions by formatting questions with their choices into prompts, sending those prompts to the target model using `PromptSendingAttack`, evaluating the responses and tracking success/failure for benchmark reporting.
+- **Question Answering Benchmark**: This benchmark strategy evaluates target models by formatting multiple choice questions into prompts, which get sent to the target model using `PromptSendingAttack`.
+The responses are evaluated for benchmark reporting.

 Read more about Benchmarks here (link to be added soon)